 Experiments with alternative schools also offer examples of resource use that could be applied in traditional public school settings if certain institutional rules were made more flexible.
-As an example, Murnane cites Boston's experience with pilot schools, which are staffed by personnel who have agreed to waive certain elements of teachers'-union work rules in exchange for greater flexibility in designing and implementing instructional programs.
+As an example, Murnane cites Boston's experience with pilot schools, which are staffed by personnel who have agreed to waive certain elements of teacher union work rules in exchange for greater flexibility in designing and implementing instructional programs.
 That these schools are attracting talented teachers and pursuing innovative educational programs is a testament to their success.

 The final panelist, Warren Simmons, notes that the No Child Left Behind legislation has set education goals for 2014 that are far more ambitious than those contained in prior versions of standards-based reforms.
 Like these earlier efforts, Simmons believes the current moves are doomed to fall short of their goals unless standards and assessments are integrated into the other aspects of education policy, such as professional development, curriculum development, school funding, public engagement, and school organization.
-He points out that these various aspects of education policy are likely to be especially uncoordinated in a federalist system like that in the United States, where federal, state, and local governments, as well as school districts and the private sector, all contribute to the provision of education.

 Simmons argues that large gaps continue to exist between our current levels of educational attainment and our desired levels.
 The existing educational system has been effective, at most, in moving elementary and middle school students from substandard to basic levels of achievement.
-It has not been effective in raising children's performance to proficient levels, in making progress in high schools, or in closing the gap between white students and minorities-particularly African Americans and Hispanics.
+It has not been effective in raising children's performance to proficient levels, in making progress in high schools, or in closing the gap between white students and minorities-particularly African-Americans and Hispanics.

 Simmons emphasizes that instead of continuing to focus on individual school performance, reform should concentrate on systemic improvement in the education system.
 This requires developing an education leadership made up of experts from different disciplines and sectors who are committed to working toward a common agenda.
 Whatever is learned at a national level must be customized for local school districts by local organizations.
-The local efforts must involve outside agencies and organizations that are effective in communicating to the public about education reform.
-They must also involve groups such as social-services providers and juvenile-justice officials who deal with related issues.
+The local efforts must involve agencies and organizations outside the schools who are effective in communicating to the public about education reform.
+They must also involve groups such as social services providers and juvenile justice officials who deal with related issues.
 In the general discussion period, Simmons gave examples of ways in which state evaluation criteria for teachers, textbook purchasing decisions, and the curriculum at a major local teacher college did not keep pace with changing educational standards set by the Philadelphia school system, hampering their successful implementation.